Exclusive: China's Meituan-Dianping mulls U.S. IPO of at least $3 billion in 2018 - sources

 “We are concentrated on implementing various initiatives that will build out our platform and offerings,” she said.

-An IPO could help bolster Meituan-Dianping’s firepower for investments in offline retail and artificial intelligence technology - a strategy that would pitch it directly against China’s leading e-commerce heavyweights including Alibaba and JD.com Inc.
+An IPO could help bolster Meituan-Dianping’s firepower for investments in offline retail and artificial intelligence technology - a strategy that would pitch it directly against China’s leading e-commerce heavyweights including Alibaba and JD.com Inc (JD.O).

 Going public would also require the company to disclose its financials and strategy at a point when many of its competitors are still privately held.